 It looks promising at first glance, so let’s see how it plays.

-Jurassic World is a way to win slot with 243 ways to win, which means players win payouts for landing the same symbols on adjacent reels going from left to right.
-The highest paying basic symbol in the game is Owen Grady, who pays up to 6.6x the bet for five symbols on adjacent reels.
-Bryce Dallas, the female lead of the film, pays just under 6x the bet for five symbols, while dinos pay out less, just up to 2x the bet for five symbols on adjacent reels for the highest paying dino.
+Jurassic World is a way to win a slot with 243 ways to win, which means players win payouts for landing the same symbols on adjacent reels going from left to right.
+The highest paying primary symbol in the game is Owen Grady, who pays up to 6.6x the bet for five symbols on adjacent reels.
+The female lead of the film, Bryce Dallas, pays just under 6x the stake for five symbols, while dinos pay out less, just up to 2x the bet for five symbols on adjacent reels for the highest paying dino.

 Jurassic World is a good slot for players keen to play while out and about; it runs smoothly on mobile devices and the graphics look great across both iOS and Android platforms.
 Provided your internet connection is solid, you shouldn’t have any problems playing Jurassic World while you’re on the go.

 Jurassic World offers players an average return of just 95.45%, which is a little below average for a modern slot like this, but not too much.
-What this means is that for every $100 players spend playing Jurassic World, they will win back an average of $95.45.
-Not too bad, but some slots do offer better returns of 96% or higher, so watch out for this.
+This means that for every $100 players spend playing Jurassic World, and they will win back an average of $95.45.
+Not too bad, but some slots offer better returns of 96% or higher, so watch out for this.

 If you’re a fan of the Jurassic World franchise, you’ll love this slot; it does a great job of combining the game’s mechanics with themes from the film, and the features are interesting enough to keep gameplay exciting for some time.
 It’s a shame the RTP isn’t just a little higher, but this is splitting hairs if you enjoy the slot.